Skip to main content

 Approach

-After her general dentist saw that twenty-year-old crowns and a loose upper bridge had outlasted what conservative repair could solve, she was referred to Elite Prosthetic Dentistry for a specialist evaluation.
+After her general dentist saw that twenty-year-old crowns and a loose upper bridge had outlasted what conservative repair could predictably solve, she was referred to Elite Prosthetic Dentistry for a specialist evaluation.

 Close-up smile view